-HTTP mock server for simulating APIs with minimal setup — ideal for testing difficult to reproduce backend states.
+HTTP mock server for simulating APIs — ideal for triggering difficult to reproduce backend states.

-There’s no need to write code for wiring up your mocks.
-Instead, a given directory is scanned for filenames following a convention similar to the URLs.
-For example, for /api/user/123, the filename could be:
+A given directory is scanned for filenames following a convention similar to the URLs.
+For example, for /api/company/123, the filename could be:

 Quick Start (Docker)